 6. Bill of sale to contain names and addresses of parties

-Every bill of sale shall contain: —
+(1) Every bill of sale shall contain the names of the grantor and grantee, their residences or places of business, and their occupations.

-(1) The names of the grantor and grantee, their residences or places of business, and their occupations; provided that it shall be sufficient to state the names by which the parties are usually known, and, in case of a corporation, to state the corporate name, with the principal place of business or registered office of the corporation in the State, or, if it has no place of business or registered office in the State, then its principal place of business or registered office in the country or State in which it is incorporated or taken to be registered.
+(1A) It shall be sufficient to state the names by which the parties are usually known, and, in case of a corporation, to state the corporate name, with the principal place of business or registered office of the corporation in the State, or, if it has no place of business or registered office in the State, then its principal place of business or registered office in the country or State in which it is incorporated or taken to be registered.

-(2) The true consideration, and what portion, if any, if for an antecedent debt; provided that the consideration shall be sufficiently stated, notwithstanding that the costs relative to such bill of sale shall have been deducted from or added to the amount of the expressed consideration.
+(2) Every bill of sale shall contain the true consideration, and what portion, if any, if for an antecedent debt.

+(2A) The consideration shall be sufficiently stated, notwithstanding that the costs relative to such bill of sale shall have been deducted from or added to the amount of the expressed consideration.

-(3) The place where the chattels therein referred to, other than after acquired property, are usually situated or kept at the time of the granting of such bill of sale.
+(3) Every bill of sale shall contain the place where the chattels therein referred to, other than after acquired property, are usually situated or kept at the time of the granting of such bill of sale.

-(4) The sums, if any, thereby secured, and the true rate or maximum rate of interest, if any, payable, and in case of a security for a running account, open guarantee, or proposed further advances, the maximum amount of the balance or advances to be covered.
+(4) Every bill of sale shall contain the sums, if any, thereby secured, and the true rate or maximum rate of interest, if any, payable, and in case of a security for a running account, open guarantee, or proposed further advances, the maximum amount of the balance or advances to be covered.

-Provided that it shall be sufficient for the purpose of this section if the bill of sale states that the rate of interest shall be the current bank rate for the time being.
+(5) It shall be sufficient for the purpose of this section if the bill of sale states that the rate of interest shall be the current bank rate for the time being.

 [Section 6 amended by No. 24 of 1914 s.
 3 (as amended by No. 40 of 1957 s.
 4 and 21); No. 10 of 2001 s.
-26.]
+26; No. 19 of 2010 s.
+51.]

 7. Future crops and progeny of stock may be included in bill of sale

-The following classes of property may be assigned by bill of sale, either absolutely or by way of security, and shall be deemed to have been assigned at law as well as in equity, that is to say: —
+(1) The following classes of property may be assigned by bill of sale, either absolutely or by way of security, and shall be deemed to have been assigned at law as well as in equity —

-(1) Crops (separately assigned) sown or growing or about to be sown or grown at the time of the execution of the bill of sale, but without prejudice to the rights of a prior bona fide purchaser or mortgagee by deposit or otherwise of the land on which any such crops shall grow.
+(a) crops (separately assigned) sown or growing or about to be sown or grown at the time of the execution of the bill of sale, but without prejudice to the rights of a prior bona fide purchaser or mortgagee by deposit or otherwise of the land on which any such crops shall grow;

-(2) The progeny coming into existence during the operation of any bill of sale of or which comprises any stock.
+(b) the progeny coming into existence during the operation of any bill of sale of or which comprises any stock.

-And the possession of such mortgaged crops or progeny by the grantor or any person claiming through him shall, to all intents and purposes, be deemed the possession of the grantee.
+(2) The possession of such mortgaged crops or progeny by the grantor or any person claiming through him shall, to all intents and purposes, be deemed the possession of the grantee.

 [Section 7 amended by No. 17 of 1905 s.
 3; No. 24 of 1914 s.
-5.]
+5; No. 19 of 2010 s.
+51.]

 7A.
 Legal interest in future and after acquired chattels to be deemed to pass to grantee of bill of sale